Osiris-Team/Osiris-Team/dev_contract.md

 Task Rejection: The Developer may reject one or more tasks but must provide a clear and concise reason.
 If the Developer rejects a task after starting work, the associated time must not be billed.

-Task Priority: The Developer retains the sole discretion to determine the order, priority, and selection of tasks to be undertaken and delivered, provided such decisions do not conflict with any agreed-upon deadlines or priority arrangements.
+Task Priority: The Developer shall propose the order, priority, and selection of tasks to be undertaken and delivered.
+The Client shall have the right to review and approve this proposed prioritization.
+Final task prioritization shall be mutually agreed upon, provided that such decisions do not conflict with any previously agreed-upon deadlines or priority arrangements.

 Delivery: All completed tasks must be delivered by the Developer in one of the following ways, depending on who owns or maintains the repository: